Christian Cay Lorenz Hirschfeld: Academic and writer

-His first marriage was in 1771 to Charlotte Amalie (von) H(a)usmann (1740–1777), a Danish naval officer's daughter, with whom he had his only child Henrietta Georgina Amalia in 1772, who died aged two months.
+His first marriage was in 1771 to Charlotte Amalie (von) Hausmann (or Husmann) (1740–1777), a Danish naval officer's daughter, with whom he had his only child Henrietta Georgina Amalia in 1772, who died aged two months.
 In 1778, the year after Charlotte Amalie's death, he married Charlotte Elisabeth Rieck (nee von Hein, 1748–1789), daughter of an infantry major.
 Hirschfeld himself died in Kiel and was buried in what would later be known as the St.-Jürgen cemetery in that city.
 After his death his fruit-tree nursery was taken over by Johann Jacob Paul Moldenhawer.
 His house there was replaced by a new one in 1796 and from 1822 onwards the nearby viewpoint over the Kiel fjord was known as 'Bellevue'.
 Moldenhawer died in 1827 and two years later the nursery was privatised, with a new restaurant with a viewing pavilion built in 1846 and the house demolished in 1869, to be replaced by a house with overnight accommodation.
 Bit by bit the former nursery lands were parcelled up and sold off, with the last remaining one becoming the site of an eight-storey hotel in 1972.